 A Little Perspective

 The other day I saw a photograph of a white board at someone’s gym.
-It reminded people that this year there are 35 days from Thanksgiving to New Years Day.
-Out of those, between 3 and 5 are big treat days (assuming Thanksgiving, 1-2 days of latkes and donuts for Hannukah and/or 1-2 days for Christmas, if you celebrate, 1-2 days for New Years Eve and New Years Day).
+It reminded people that there are about 30 days from Thanksgiving to New Years Day (it changes a bit each year).
+Out of those, between 3 and 5 are big treat days (assuming Thanksgiving; 1-2 days of latkes and donuts for Hannukah and/or 1-2 days for Christmas, if you celebrate; and 1-2 days for New Years Eve and New Years Day).

 What does this mean?
-It means that these few days in the year are not going to make or break anyone – even your kids.
-So if we are clear that these are exceptional days, rather than normal days, and that they are times of celebration, a little extra isn’t the worst thing ever, especially if the other days are balanced and healthy.
+It means that these few days in the year are not going to make or break anyone – neither your kids nor yourself.
+So, if we’re clear that these are exceptional days, rather than normal days, and that they are times of celebration, a little extra isn’t the worst thing ever, especially if the other days are balanced and healthy.

 Step 1: Set Expectations